graphprotocol/research/specs/graphql-api/graphql-api.md

 # 1.6 Entity and Field Logs
 Even if a dApp communicates to users that some data has few confirmations, it would be jarring to see that data change suddenly without explanation.
 Without additional context, users would not understand whether data changed due to a chain reorganization or a legitimate transaction.

-To solve this problem a `_logs` field is generated for each entity in your schema.
+To solve this problem a `_logs` and `_log` field is generated for each entity and entity attribute in your schema.
 It provides context as to how an entity arrived at its current value.
-By default it will show you the most recent operation which modified an entity.
+By default it will show you the most recent operation which modified an entity or entity attribute.

+By default, `_log` fetches the most recent operation that modified an entity or attribute, while `_logs` fetches a paginated collection of operations.

 #### Example
 Query for all `Token` entities.
 For each `Token` fetch the most recent operation type and the previous `owner` of that `Token`: